Moa: Discovery

 Before the arrival of humans, the moa's only predator was the massive Haast's eagle.
 New Zealand had been isolated for 80 million years and had few predators before human arrival, meaning that not only were its ecosystems extremely vulnerable to perturbation by outside species, but also the native species were ill-equipped to cope with human predators.
-Polynesians arrived sometime before 1300, and all moa genera were soon driven to extinction by hunting and, to a lesser extent, by habitat reduction due to forest clearance.
-By 1445, all moa had become extinct, along with Haast's eagle, which had relied on them for food.
+Polynesians arrived sometime before 1300 C.E., and all moa genera were soon driven to extinction by hunting and, to a lesser extent, by habitat reduction due to forest clearance.
+By 1445 C.E., all moa had become extinct, along with Haast's eagle, which had relied on them for food.
 Recent research using carbon-14 dating of middens strongly suggests that the events leading to extinction took less than a hundred years, rather than a period of exploitation lasting several hundred years as previously hypothesised.

 An expedition in the 1850s under Lieutenant A. Impey reported two emu-like birds on a hillside in the South Island; an 1861 story from the Nelson Examiner told of three-toed footprints measuring 36 cm between Tākaka and Riwaka that were found by a surveying party; and finally in 1878, the Otago Witness published an additional account from a farmer and his shepherd.
 An 86-year-old woman, Alice McKenzie, claimed in 1959 that she had seen a moa in Fiordland bush in 1887, and again on a Fiordland beach when she was 17 years old.
 She claimed that her brother had also seen a moa on another occasion.
 In childhood, Mackenzie saw a large bird that she believed to be a takahē, but after its rediscovery in the 1940s, she saw a picture of it and concluded that she had seen something else.